UncleRus/esp-idf-lib/examples/led_strip/README.md

 ## Configuration

-You can change the number of pixels in a strip by `make menuconfig`.
+You can change the number of pixels in a strip by `menuconfig`.
 See `CONFIG_LED_STRIP_LEN` under `Example configuration`.
 The default is 8 pixels.

+Choose GPIO number in `menuconfig` to which `DI` (`DIN` on some products) is connected.
+The default is `5`. `ESP32-C3-DevKitC-02` has an onboard WS2812 driven by GPIO8.

 ## Notes